Seeing Through Green: Text-Based Classification and the Firm's Returns from Green Patents: A Natural Language Processing approach to classify true green patents

 \section{A Natural Language Processing approach to classify true green patents}

 Although classification codes are widely used for separating green patents, they can lead to cases of misclassification.
-We report anecdotal evidence in Table \ref{tab: generic_ipc_envtech}.
-The code F01N7 "Exhaust or silencing apparatus, or parts thereof" from the ENV-TECH list can surely be associated with a technical field in which innovation often leads to less polluting engines, as a result of the use of more advanced exhaust systems.
+For example, the code F01N7 "Exhaust or silencing apparatus, or parts thereof" from the ENV-TECH list can surely be associated with a technical field in which innovation often leads to less polluting engines, as a result of the use of more advanced exhaust systems.
 But the same code can include an invention for a component that increases engine performance by burning a larger amount of fuel, regardless of environmental concerns. \\

 Motivated by previous evidence and many other cases of misclassification, we propose a strategy for the identification of \textit{}{true green patents} based on the Natural Language Processing of abstracts and titles.
 We construct a dictionary for green technologies by means of a basic neural network model, following the Word2Vec algorithm \citep{mikolov2013efficient, Mikolov2013DistributedRO}, which captures semantic relationships between words.
 We start by extracting from PATSTAT the sub-sample of patents that are classified as green by any of the classification codes proposed in previous literature.
 Then, we identify a basic set of \textit{seed} expressions that serve as the foundation for expanding a baseline vocabulary for green technologies.
 For this first stage, we use ChatGPT and Gemini, two freely available transformer-based chatbots from OpenAI and Google, to produce 70 expressions\footnote{See Appendix \ref{sec:vocabulary} Table \ref{tab: baseline_k} for the complete list of seed expressions.}.
 We then merge the two lists and drop duplicates.
 Thus, we can proceed with the vocabulary expansion by means of Word2Vec\footnote{Please refer to Appendix \ref{sec: appendix_finetuning} for details about hyperparameter selection} embeddings. \\